-SINS is a rare complication of ocular surgeries.
-It must be considered in the differential diagnosis of scleral inflammation and melting following such procedures only after excluding other causes.
+Surgically induced necrotizing scleritis is a rare complication of ocular surgeries and it must be considered in the differential diagnosis of scleral inflammation and melting following such procedures, only after the exclusion of other causes.
 Prompt management is essential to prevent ocular and systemic devastating sequelae.